simondanielsson/simondanielsson/README.md

 ##  What I’m Exploring

-- Everything related to ML.
+- NLP
+- ML more broadly
 - OCaml
 - Advanced DS&A